snehitvaddi/FaceMask-Detection-using-Deeplearning/README.md

 **👁‍ Creator Disclaimer**
 --------
 All results from this open-source code should only be used for research/academic/personal purposes only.
-As the models are trained on the <a href="https://github.com/prajnasb/observations/tree/master/experiements/data">prajnasb's dataset</a>, any form of commercial use is strictly prohibhited.
+As the models were trained on the <a href="https://github.com/prajnasb/observations/tree/master/experiements/data">prajnasb's dataset</a>, any form of commercial use is strictly prohibhited.
 Please contact us for all further queries.